jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/04_Fluentbit/01_Structure logs fro Dynatrace/index.md

 ```

+1A.
 The cluster id can be retrieved with:

 ```bash
 kubectl get namespace kube-system -o jsonpath='{.metadata.uid}'
 ```

-Now let's have a look at the new format of the logs processed by Fluenbit.
+2. Finally, let's have a look at the new format of the logs processed by Fluenbit.

 ```bash
 kubectl apply -f ~/HOT_DAY_SCRIPT/exercise/04_Fluent/cluster_filter_template.yaml -n kubesphere-logging-system